 At SparkPath (formerly Success Beyond the Classroom) events and in our communities, we’ve run into numerous people who have told us that they participated in our field trip programs or academic competitions.
-Here is a place to tell their stories and share the impact that our programs can have later in life!
+Below, find their stories, and learn about the impact that our programs can have later in life!

 “From a young age, I always enjoyed reading and writing and tried to find activities and programs in those areas.
 I attended the Young Authors Conference as a middle school student after learning about the event at my school.
 Before that, the primary job suggested to a reading and writer lover like myself was a teacher.
 YAC opened my eyes to all of the other possible jobs where you can use English skills!
 The sessions I attended allowed me to gain first-hand knowledge about creative writing, editing, and more.
 That experience empowered me to explore what the path to a career in editing would look like.
 After graduating from the University of Wisconsin-Madison with a Bachelor’s degree in English Literature, I was hired at SmartBrief, a media company specializing in curated business news, where I am now a Food & Beverage Editor!”